Boralex : commissions the Sources de l'Ancre wind farm and confirms the commercial commissioning of its Le Pelon wind farm in France | MarketScreener

-MONTRÉAL, Jan.
-30, 2019 /PRNewswire/ - Boralex Inc. ("Boralex" or the "Corporation") (TSX: BLX) announces the commercial commissioning of the Sources de l'Ancre wind farm with 23 MW of installed capacity, located in the Somme department of France.
+Montréal, January 30, 2019 - Boralex Inc. ("Boralex" or the "Corporation") (TSX: BLX) announces the commercial commissioning of the Sources de l'Ancre wind farm with 23 MW of installed capacity, located in the Somme department of France.
 With the commissioning of this wind farm, Boralex's capacity increases to 921 MW in France and a total 1,942 MW worldwide.

 "In the short term, we're getting closer to our target of 1,000 MW in France by 2020.
 In the long run, our growth deepens our commitments to our community partners.
 By leveraging the combined efforts of all our teams, we can focus on the future and promoting the responsible and reasonable growth we want to achieve," said Patrick Decostre, Vice-President and General Manager, Boralex Europe.